 While it's perfectly possible to get nice landscape images during the daytime, there's no getting around the fact that the light is a lot more welcoming during the Golden Hour.
 This is the period where the sun is low on the horizon (the hour before and after sunrise and sunset) and casts a nice soft glow on the landscapes.

-The combination of soft light and at times colourful skies can lead to beautiful images that transforms an otherwise ordinary scene into something that makes your viewers say wow!
+The combination of soft light and at times colourful skies can lead to beautiful image, that transforms an otherwise ordinary scene into something that makes your viewers say wow!

-Read with our dedicated guide to shooting during the Golden Hour here.
+Read on with our dedicated guide to shooting during the Golden Hour here.

 Photographing during the Golden Hour means it's getting darker and there's less available light.
 In order to allow more light to reach the sensor you'll need to extend the exposure time.
 When shooting in automatic mode the camera will instead most likely increase the ISO (the camera's sensitivity to light) but this also means introducing noise and grain to the photo.
 Entry-level cameras aren't able to handle a high ISO well, so this is a less desirable option.